Rhamnolipids, Sophorolipids and Other

 Rhamnolipids are a source of L-rhamnose for the chemical industry, and some genetically modified Pseudomonas species can produce as much as 100g/L of culture medium under optimum conditions.
 While the wild organisms are pathogenic and must be cultured in a strictly regulated environment, the recombinant Pseudomonads used in industry are known to be safe.

 Some non-pathogenic thermophilic bacteria of the genera Thermus and Meiothermus produce rhamnolipids in a wide range of molecular forms, including mono- and di-rhamnolipid homologues containing one or two 3-hydroxy-fatty acids with zero to two double bonds and up to 24 carbon atoms.
 Similarly, the nitrogen-fixing soil bacterium Burkholderia kururiensis produces appreciable amounts of rhamnolipids, while Serratia species can produce both rhamnolipids and the surfactant lipopeptides termed serrawettins.
-Two unusual rhamnolipids, designated myxotyrosides A and B, have been isolated from a Myxococcus sp. (gliding bacteria); these have a rhamnose unit linked to tyrosine and thence to a fatty acid such as (Z)-15-methyl-2-hexadecenoic and (Z)-2-hexadecenoic acid.
+Two unusual rhamnolipids, designated myxotyrosides A and B, have been isolated from a Myxococcus sp. (gliding bacteria); these have a rhamnose unit linked to tyrosine and thence to a fatty acid such as 15-methyl-2Z-hexadecenoic and 2Z-hexadecenoic acid.
 The non-human pathogenic bacterium Pantoea ananatis produces rhamnolipid-like metabolites containing glucose instead of rhamnose residues and termed ananatoside A, a 15‑membered macrodilactone-containing glucolipid (akin to the sophorolipids below), and ananatoside B, its open-chain congener.

 The biosynthesis of rhamnolipid in Pseudomonas species occurs during the late exponential and stationary phase of growth under limiting concentrations of iron and nitrogen.
 There are two sequential glycosyl-transfer reactions catalysed by rhamnosyltransferases, in which the estolide 3-hydroxydecanoyl-3-hydroxydecanoate is linked to an activated rhamnose moiety (thymidine diphospho-rhamnose), generated from glucose-1-phosphate, while monoacyl-rhamnolipids are produced by hydrolysis of the diacyl forms, not by release of the partially acylated intermediate.
 The mono- and di-rhamnolipids appear to be used for separate purposes in the swarming motility of the organisms, leading to the formation of biofilms that facilitate colonization of new environmental niches.